Is Your Sales Training Doing Any Good?

 We also have previously uncovered the five dimensions that influence a salesperson’s long-term success.
 To learn what they are and the role they play in an effective sales training approach, you can also download our eBook, You Can’t Teach People to Sell by Teaching People to Sell.

 These are two great resources for sales leaders and learning & development leaders that support sales organizations.
 They’re filled with examples of people you’ll probably recognize right away, along with helpful models and self-assessments for both salespeople and their coaches.

-And they are sure to leave you with plenty of food for thought about what you can do to give all your salespeople the tools they need to reach their full selling potential in 2019, 2020 and beyond.
+And they are sure to leave you with plenty of food for thought about what you can do to give all your salespeople the tools they need to reach their full selling potential for years to come.